mono/website/docs/about-mono/languages/index.md

 [Brian Ritchie](https://bitbucket.org/brianritchie/wiki/wiki/.NET%20Languages) have a list of a lot of .NET languages.

-[Language Comparison](http://bean.wikidot.com/comparecsharpironpythonboo) - A simple comparison of some languages can be used with the Mono platform
+[Language Comparison](http://bean.wikidot.com/comparecsharpironpythonboo) - A simple comparison of some languages can be used with the Mono platform.